mnrozhkov/rag-eval-mlflow/README.md

 ```

 ## RAG pipeline
-The pipeline architecture is as follows:
+The pipeline architecture is as follows, it is inspired by by [Langchain's example](https://python.langchain.com/docs/tutorials/rag/#preview):

 ![RAG pipeline](<assets/rag-pipeline.png>)